35-Year-Old Pitcher – Free Agent

 Phil Coke Contract Information:

-Agreed to a one-year contract with the Tigers in November of 2013.
+Signed a minor league contract with the Yankees in April of 2016.

 To instantly reveal our fantasy analysis of every player – including Phil Coke – simply subscribe now.